 We will not express an opinion on the effectiveness of internal control over financial reporting or compliance with laws, regulations, and provisions of contracts or grant programs.
-For audits done in accordance with Government Auditing Standards, the Uniform Guidance, and the State Single Audit Guidelines, our report will include a paragraph that states that the purpose of the report is solely to describe (a) the scope of testing of internal control over financial reporting and compliance and the result of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance, (b) the scope of testing internal control over compliance for major programs and major program compliance and the result of that testing and to provide an opinion on compliance but not to provide an opinion on the effectiveness of internal control over compliance and, (c) that the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over financial reporting and compliance and the Uniform Guidance, and the State Single Audit Guidelines, in considering internal control over compliance and major program compliance.
+For audits done in accordance with Government Auditing Standards, the Uniform Guidance, and the State Single Audit Guidelines, our report will include a paragraph that states that the purpose of the report is solely to describe (a) the scope of testing of internal control over financial reporting and compliance and the result of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance (b) the scope of testing internal control over compliance for major programs and major program compliance and the result of that testing and to provide an opinion on the effectiveness of internal control over compliance but not to provide an opinion on the effectivenest over compliance and, (c) that the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over compliance, and the State Single Audit Guidelines, in considering internal control over compliance and major program compliance.
 The paragraph will also state that the report is not suitable for any other purpose.

 - e.
 Your financial statements contain components, as defined by auditing standards generally accepted in the United States of America, which we also audit. - f.
-In connection with our audit, we intend to place reliance on the audit of the financial statements of the Madison Public Library Foundation, a component unit of the City of Madison, Monona Shores, Village on Park, MRCDC and CDA 95-1, Enterprise Funds of the CDA, and the aggregate discretely presented component units of the CDA as of December 31, 2023 and for the year then ended to be completed by SVA Certified Public Accountants, S.C.
-We also intend to place reliance on the audit of the financial statements of the Madison Parks Foundation, a component unit of the City of Madison, as of December 31, 2023, and for the year then ended to be completed by Johnson Block and Company, Inc. We will evaluate whether all necessary conditions have been met to allow us to make reference to the component auditors.
+In connection with our audit, we intend to place reliance on the audit of the financial statements of the Madison Public Library Foundation, a component unit of the City of Madison, Monona Shores, Village on Park, MRCDC and CDA 95-1, Enterprise Funds of the CDA, and the aggregate discretely presented component units of the CDA as of December 31, 2025 and for the year then ended to be completed by SVA Certified Public Accountants, S.C.
+We intend to place reliance on the audit of the financial statements of the Madison Parks Foundation, a component unit of the City of Madison, as of December 31, 2025, and for the year then ended to be completed by Johnson Block and Company, Inc. We also intend to place reliance on the audit of the financial Society Inc. and Olbrich Botanical Society Foundation Inc., a component unit of the City of Madison, as of December 31, 2025, and for the year then ended to be completed by CliftonLarsonAllen LLP.
+We will evaluate whether all necessary conditions have been met to allow us to make reference to the component auditors.